puppetlabs/puppet-docs/source/puppet_baseline/pb_internals.markdown

 Dashboard doesn't compare inspections against baselines continuously.
 It makes a single comparison for each node for each day, and there isn't a one-to-one correspondence between runs of the maintenance task and new sets of difference reports.

-Every time the maintenance task is run, it checks whether baseline comparisons exist yet for every node on recent days. <!-- is there a 7-day limit? --> For each node lacking a comparison, it checks whether any inspection reports arrived during that day; if any did, it picks the latest report of that day and queues up a comparison with the current baseline.
+Every time the maintenance task is run, it checks whether baseline comparisons exist yet for every node on recent days.
+For each node lacking a comparison, it checks whether any inspection reports arrived during that day; if any did, it picks the latest report of that day and queues up a comparison with the current baseline.

 This means that: